oracle/weblogic-image-tool/site/quickstart.md

 # Quick Start

-The Image Tool supports creating WebLogic docker image, applying WebLogic patches, and creating WebLogic domains.
+The Image Tool supports creating WebLogic Docker image, applying WebLogic patches, and creating WebLogic domains.
 It can be used with or without Internet access.

 Before you use the tool, you can customize the tool's cache store.
-The cache store is used to lookup where the Java, WebLogic installers, and WebLogic patches reside in the local file system.
+The cache store is used to look up where the Java, WebLogic installers, and WebLogic patches reside in the local file system.

 By default, it is stored in the user's ```$HOME/cache``` directory.
-Under this directory, the lookup information is stored in the file ```.metadata```.
+Under this directory, the look up information is stored in the file ```.metadata```.
 All automatically downloaded patches also reside in this directory.

 This default cache store location can be changed by running the ```setCacheDir``` command before using the cache store: